rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 and are typed using Flow as [read-only properties](https://flow.org/en/docs/lang/variance/#toc-covariance).
 For [more information on mobx computeds, see their documentation](https://mobx.js.org/computeds.html).

+### Conjuction

+The monoidal operator that reduces a set of booleans down to a single boolean, only returning a truthful state when all of the inputs are true.

 ### Container

 An Inventory record that models all manner of physical containers in the labatory,